Mindera/swift-style-guide/README.markdown

 ## Organization and Bundle Identifier

-Where an Xcode project is involved, the organization should be set to `Mindera` or to the client name if required.
+In the Xcode project, the organization should be set to `Mindera` or to the client's name if required.

 The Bundle Identifier should be set to `com.mindera.client.projectName` where `client` is the client company name and `project` is the name of the project we are working on.
+This will make sure that the app bundle identifier will not collide with other applications bundle identifier.

 ⚠️ Be careful when picking the bundle identifier, make sure we don't lock a bundle identifier that would be used by the client to the Mindera account. ⚠️

 **Example:** We should not deploy applications into the Mindera account with the bundle identifier `com.client.projectName`

 ![Xcode Project settings](screens/project_settings.png)

 ## References